 - Send the DNS message to a preconfigured DNS server/resolver or an indicated DNS server as following (The indicated DNS server is included in the DNS handling rule):

-- Including the information to build optional ECS option in the DNS message (The information for the EASDF to build the ECS option is included in the DNS handling rule).
+- Including the information to build optional EDNS Client Subnet option in the DNS message (The information for the EASDF to build the EDNS Client Subnet option is included in the DNS handling rule).

 Editor's note: It is FFS whether the information for the EASDF to build the ECS option may contain more than one IP address to deal with following cases: 1) some EAS may be deployed on the part of the DN with public IP addressing space while other EAS may be deployed on the part of the DN with private IP addressing space, 2) there may be multiple candidate L-PSA (+ULCL) UPF: for example some expensive L-PSA at the DU site related with fairly specific applications that are demanding in terms of delays and some more vanilla L-PSA + ULCL UPF that can provide traffic offload but that are more central and cheaper due to a better pooling effect in a more central location, 3) there may be multiple L-PSA UPFs: for example some applications are supposed to be accessed via one DNAI with one L-PSA UPF and the other applications are supposed to be accessed via another DNAI with another L-PSA UPF.